Personal injury questions — plain answers

 The first offer is not a final position.

-Once you accept, the claim is concluded and cannot be reopened — even if symptoms continue or worsen.
+There is no obligation to accept an offer the moment it arrives.
+Once accepted, the claim is concluded permanently — it cannot be reopened, even if symptoms continue or worsen.

 What can I claim for?